climaxjs/climax/README.md

 ## Getting started

 > ### :warning: Attention
-> **As long as the first beta phase won't be reached, the releases may be proven highly unstable and may include multiple breaking changes.**
+> **As long as the first beta releases won't be published, the alpha releases may be proven highly unstable and WILL include multiple breaking changes.**

 > ### :zap: Info
 > This entire process will be automatically generated via [Climax CLI][link-cli]